Energy in Romania: Electric power

+Nuclear

+Romania has two nuclear reactors located at Cernavodă with 1,300 MW capacity, the first became operational in 1996, the second in 2007.
+In 2020 nuclear produced 11.5 TWh of electricity, being 20% of Romania's electricity generation.

+Nuclear waste is stored on site at reprocessing facilities.

+Renewable energy

+Renewable energy includes wind, solar, biomass and geothermal energy sources.

+Solar power

+Solar power expanded in 2013 but for the next 10 years remained fairly static with around 1,300 MW capacity.
+Plans from 2023 include a doubling of capacity after the law was changed in 2023 making it easier to obtain planning permission.

+Biomass

+Biomass provides around 1% of electricity generation capacity.

 Climate change

 In the decade between 1989 and 1999, Romania saw decrease of its greenhouse gas emissions by 55%.
 This can be accounted for by a 45% decrease in energy use due to languishing economy, and a 15% decrease in its carbon intensity of energy use.
 In this period of time the carbon intensity of Romania's economy decreased by 40%, while Romania's GDP declined 15%.
 Romania's GDP has recovered significantly since then.